cardano-scaling/alba/docs/basic_construction.md

    - If the check is successful, the tuple is kept and may be extended further.
    - If the check fails, the tuple is discarded.

-This process is guided by a random oracle, which acts as a probabilistic filter.
+This process is guided by a random oracle, which evaluates the validity of each tuple.
+At each step, the random oracle performs a check, and only tuples that satisfy this check are extended further.
-The oracle ensures that only tuples meeting specific validity conditions are extended, reducing the search space and excluding invalid tuples early.
+This ensures that the proof construction process proceeds efficiently by discarding invalid tuples early.

 The proof construction employs *Depth-First Search (DFS)* over a conceptual tree, where each path represents a potential tuple.
 DFS ensures efficiency by systematically exploring valid branches and pruning invalid ones.

-The prover builds a proof by creating tuples (sequences) of elements from $S_p$, the set of elements.
-- The tuples are initialized with starting values and expanded step-by-step as elements are added during the proof construction process.
-- At each step, the prover takes a tuple, extends it with an element from $S_p$, and performs a random oracle check.
-  - If the check is successful, the tuple is kept and may be extended further; otherwise, it is discarded.
-- The random oracle serves as a probabilistic filter, allowing the prover to extend tuples only when they meet specific validity conditions, thereby reducing the search space and ensuring that invalid tuples are excluded.
-- The proof construction uses *Depth-First Search (DFS)* over a conceptual tree, where each path represents a potential tuple.

-The DFS ensures efficiency by pruning invalid branches early.

 ### Core Components
 - **Parameters**: